Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

 Global Entrepreneurship Week at Kaplan school, Petah-Tikva 11.16.14- 21/22.11.14

-Our gratitude goes out to Galit Zamler for her mediation, participation and organization towards this week.
+Our gratitude goes out to Galit Zamler for her mediation, participation, and organization toward this week.

-At the end of the year we will hold at our school a cooperative initiative fair.
+At the end of the year, we will hold a cooperative initiative fair.

 Hackathon participating schools

 Three schools answered the call - two principals and a vice principal that, like real entrepreneurs, came out of their comfort zone and decided to join the Hackathon, even though they have never participated in one before.